-No compression scheme is defined for animation samples.

-An AR-MTSI client that offers an avatar animation stream should notify the remote client with a message over the data channel with the URN urn:3gpp:avatar:v1:animation:stopped when the animation stream becomes temporarily unavailable.
+An AR-MTSI client that offers an avatar animation stream should notify the remote client with a message over the data channel with the URN urn:3gpp:avatar:v1:animation:control:stopped when the animation stream becomes temporarily unavailable.

 Format of the stopped message is shown in Table 6.3-2.